ahmedkaludi/accelerated-mobile-pages/README.md

 **NOTE:** Next Update of this plugin will be released by end of October 2016.

-** [JOIN CHAT GROUP COMMUNITY](http://ampforwp.com/community/): Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.  **
+**[JOIN CHAT GROUP COMMUNITY](http://ampforwp.com/community/)**: Purpose of this group is to get proper suggestions and feedback from plugin users and the community so that we can make the plugin even better.

 **How to test if AMP is working or not?**
 After you install the plugin, Google will automatically index the amp pages using the amp tag and then show you the updates in the search console.